This guide is for all institutions with a 16 to 18 Residential Support Scheme allocation in the 2018 to 2019 academic year.

 Students apply for RSS directly from their chosen institution.
-Students must have an unconditional offer of a place before they can apply.

 It is important for audit purposes that the student and responsible adult(s) sign and date the RSS application form.

-Institutions should ensure that they obtain evidence of the student’s term accommodation arrangement, for example, a copy of the student’s tenancy agreement.
+Institutions should ensure that they obtain evidence of the student’s term time accommodation arrangement, for example, a copy of the student’s tenancy agreement.
 The tenancy agreement (or other evidence accepted by the institution) must have been agreed and signed by the student.
 It must include the following information:

 - the student’s name